openstack-archive/fuel-library/deployment/puppet/mongodb/README.md

 Specify the path to a file name for the log file that will hold all diagnostic logging information.
 Unless specified, mongod will output all log information to the standard output.

+#####`ipv6`
+This setting has to be true to configure MongoDB to turn on ipv6 support.
+If not specified and ipv6 address is passed to MongoDB bind_ip it will just fail.

 #####`bind_ip`
 Set this option to configure the mongod or mongos process to bind to and listen